Semrush Review — All the Pros and Cons

 Compared to other types of ‘SaaS’ (software as a service) apps, SEO tools like Semrush are expensive.

-That’s understandable however, as you’re not just paying for functionality, you’re paying for access to really large quantities of data, including a lot of competitor intelligence.
+That’s understandable however, as you’re not just paying for functionality, but access to really large quantities of data too, including a lot of competitor intelligence.

 Advert (Semrush)